 Because System 1 operates in milliseconds, its reactions can override or redirect System 2's slower reasoning.
-If your listener's reflexive system determines that you are attacking his or her important beliefs, it will divert thinking away from the rational mechanisms in the brain to emotional ones.
+If your listener's reflexive system determines that you are attacking an important belief, it will divert thinking away from the rational mechanisms in the brain to emotional ones.
 Simultaneously, the listener's mind will cherry-pick memories to reinforce the preexisting belief that seems to be under attack.
 In other words, System 1 will engage the "fight or flight" reflexes that protected the evolving homo sapiens in order to protect our modern-day beliefs.